 - While reviewing and updating contracts stands as the leading practice to mitigate the expected litigation increase overall, 25 percent of respondents reported they would do nothing or continue current practices.

 Introduced in 2004, this report is the longest-running survey of corporate counsel on litigation issues and trends.
-Norton Rose Fulbright's 16th annual Litigation Trends Survey was conducted by Acritas, a global legal services research firm.
+Norton Rose Fulbright's 2020 Litigation Trends Survey was conducted by Acritas, a global legal services research firm.